Sustainability

 Recycling waste water and kitchen waste water

-Waste water and kitchen waste water discharged from the “Yebisu Garden Place” facilities is processed to become recycled water, with decomposition and removal of organic substances using microorganisms through equipment such as the fluidized bed membrane bioreactor.
+Kitchen waste water and other miscellaneous waste water discharged from the “Yebisu Garden Place” facilities is processed to become recycled water, with decomposition and removal of organic substances using microorganisms through equipment such as the fluidized bed membrane bioreactor.
 This recycled water is used to water facility greenery or to flush toilets.

 Water Risk Initiatives